“As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You!”

-How to install external amplifier in car to fix quiet sound
+How to install an external amplifier in the car to fix quiet sound

 - Run the red power and connect it with the plus on the battery.
-Always place the fuse holder to the car battery.
-It is secure that it will save the car’s wiring.
+Always place the fuse holder on the car battery.
+It is secure and it will save the car’s wiring.
 Thus connect the other side of the red power wire into the terminal voltage on the amplifier.

 - Right now you’re on the ground of the car amplifier.
 Rubbed down the paint for the finest possible connection.
 So, connect the black wire into the bolt that’s fitted into a metal surface.
 Take into consideration that the amplifier will not start in case there is any paint on there.
 Now connect the black ground wire within the ground terminal on the amplifier.